-In 1984, Mount Jahorina played host to the world during the Winter Olympics.
+In 1984, Sarajevo played host to the world during the Winter Olympics.
 35 years later, it remains an excellent destination for winter sport.

+Jahorina is the most developed mountain as regards facilities and accommodation choice and so we mostly work with this mountain.
 Stretching to 1,916 metres above sea level, Jahorina is normally covered in between of one and three metres of snow during the Winter (December to end of March).
-With 30 kilometres of trails and eight ski lifts (including three new six-seater high-speed lifts), this mountain can host up to 8,500 skiers per hour.
+With 45 kilometres of trails and eight ski lifts (comprising a BRAND NEW gondola lift for 2019/20, three modern six-seater fast lifts, one two-seater lift and 3 button lifts), this mountain can host around 17,000 skiers per hour.

-Click on this map to see the pistes and the locations of our Gold, Silver and Bronze options.
+Click on the map to see the pistes and the locations of our Gold, Silver and Bronze options.

-In spite of these excellent facilities and ski fields, Jahorina remains an undiscovered gem of Europe.
-Avoiding the congestion and high prices of the Alps of Western Europe, Jahorina is a haven for in-the-know skiers and snowboarders.
+In spite of these excellent facilities and ski fields, Jahorina remains a relatively undiscovered gem of Europe.
+Avoiding the congestion and high prices of the Alps of Western Europe, Sarajevo's wintersports scene is a haven for in-the-know skiers and snowboarders.

 With equipment hire for only €12 per day and food and drinks payable in the local “Bosnian Marks,” you pay only a fraction of what you would in Austria, Switzerland or France.
 As an example, a large beer in many French ski resorts is around 8 Euros, whereas in Bosnian ski resorts it is only around 2 Euros!!!